klifanik/Xbox-360-and-Dualshok-4-Mapper/README.md

-English

-# HID → Xbox 360 Mapper
+# HID → Xbox 360 & Dualshock 4 Mapper

-A minimalist alternative to x360ce: turns any HID joystick/gamepad into a virtual Xbox 360 controller so that games and programs that only understand XInput can see your device.
+A minimalist alternative to x360ce: turns any HID joystick/gamepad into a virtual Xbox 360 controller or Dualshock 4 controller so that games and programs that only understand XInput can see your device.

 Works only on **Windows** (uses the [ViGEmBus](https://github.com/ViGEm/ViGEmBus) driver via the [vgamepad](https://pypi.org/project/vgamepad/) library).

 ## Features

-- Assigning any button/axis/hat (D-pad) of a physical joystick to any output of a virtual Xbox 360 (sticks, triggers, buttons, D-pad).
+- Assigning any button/axis/hat (D-pad) of a physical joystick to any output of a virtual Xbox 360 or Dualshock 4 (sticks, triggers, buttons, D-pad).
 - Quick calibration of one output or all of them at once, one after another.
 - Digital axis mode (values only `0`/`±1`) — enabled via a checkbox.
 - Direction inversion for each axis separately.